484/584/684: Internship Credit Application – Internship Plan

 Submitting an Internship Plan to enroll into the 484/584/684 course, does NOT guarantee approval.
 Enrollment into the course requires a review of a student’s application, supervisor's approval, and legal approval from ASU and/or the internship site.
 It is advised to submit an Internship Plan as soon as possible due to the time it can take for a student’s application to be reviewed.
 Without approval from all necessary individuals, a student might not be eligible to complete their enrollment into the 484/584/684 course.

 Students do not automatically earn credit for only completing their internship.
-Students are required to participate and complete all the assignments associated with the 484/584/684 course.
+Students are required to participate and complete all the assignments associated with the 484/584/684 course while simultaneously completing their internship.

 Prior to submitting your Internship Plan and to help guide you during your internship search, review the following links to know the School of Geographical Sciences and Urban Planning specifics for; Internship Standards, Excluded Practices, and Compensation Policy.